ghdl/ghdl/doc/using/InvokingGHDL.rst

 ..
 HINT:: Only the most common commands and options are shown here.
 For most advanced and experimental features see section :ref:`REF:Command`.

 ..
-WARNING:: During analysis and elaboration GHDL may read the `std` and `ieee` files.
+WARNING:: During analysis and elaboration GHDL may read the :samp:`std` and :samp:`ieee` files.
 The location of these files is based on the prefix, which is (in priority order):

-	* the :option:`--PREFIX=` command line option
+	* the :option:`--PREFIX` command line option
 	* the :envvar:`GHDL_PREFIX` environment variable
 	* a built-in default path.
-It is a hard-coded path on GNU/Linux and the value of the :samp:`HKLM\Software\Ghdl\Install_Dir` registry entry on Windows.
+It is a hard-coded path on GNU/Linux, and it corresponds to the value of the :samp:`HKLM\Software\Ghdl\Install_Dir` registry entry on Windows.

-	You should use the :option:`--disp-config` command (:ref:`--disp-config <Disp_config_command>` for details) to disp and debug installation problems.
+	You should use the :option:`--disp-config` command to display and debug installation problems.

 Design building commands
 =================

 The mostly used commands of GHDL are those to analyze and elaborate a design.

+.. index:: cmd analysis

 Analysis [:samp:`-a`]
 ----------------

-.. index:: analysis

-.. index:: -a command
+.. option:: -a <[options...] file...>

-:samp:`ghdl -a [options...] file...`

 Analyzes/compiles one or more files, and creates an object file for each source file.
 Any argument starting with a dash is an option, the others are filenames.
 No options are allowed after a filename argument.
 GHDL analyzes each filename in the given order, and stops the analysis in case of error (remaining files are not analyzed).

 See :ref:`GHDL_options`, for details on the GHDL options.
 For example, to produce debugging information such as line numbers, use: :samp:`ghdl -a -g my_design.vhdl`.

-.. _Elaboration_command:
+.. index:: cmd elaboration

 Elaboration [:samp:`-e`]
 -------------------

-.. index:: elaboration

-.. index:: -e command

-:samp:`ghdl -e [options..] primary_unit [secondary_unit]`
+.. option:: -e <[options...] primary_unit [secondary_unit]>

 Re-analyzes all the configurations, entities, architectures and package declarations, and creates the default configurations and the default binding indications according to the LRM rules.
 It also generates the list of objects files required for the executable.
 Then, it links all these files with the runtime library.
 The actual elaboration is performed at runtime.